The shaping of a settler fertility transition: eighteenth- and nineteenth-century South African demographic history reconsidered

 DOIs

-Publication statusPublished - 2020
+Publication statusPublished - Nov 2019

 Fingerprint

-Dive into the research topics of 'The shaping of a settler fertility transition: Eighteenth- And nineteenth-century South African demographic history reconsidered'.
+Dive into the research topics of 'The shaping of a settler fertility transition: eighteenth- and nineteenth-century South African demographic history reconsidered'.
 Together they form a unique fingerprint.

 Cite this